ropensci/roadoi/README.md

 #### What's returned?

 The client supports API version 2.
-According to the [Unpaywall API specification](https://unpaywall.org/api/v2), the following variables with the following definitions are returned:
+According to the [Unpaywall Data Format](http://unpaywall.org/data-format), the following variables with the following definitions are returned:

 **Column**|**Description**
 |:------------|:----------------------------------------------